Panini Group: History

 Benito and Giuseppe Panini were operating a newspaper distribution office in Modena, Italy in 1960, when they found a collection of figurines (stickers attached with glue) that a Milan company was unable to sell.
-The brothers bought the collection, and sold them in packets of two for ten lire each.
+The brothers bought the collection and sold them in packets of two for ten lire each.
 They sold three million packets.
 Having had success with the figurines, Giuseppe founded Panini in 1961 to manufacture and sell his own figurines.
 Benito joined Panini the same year.
 Panini sold 15 million packets of figurines in 1961.
-29 million units were sold the following year, and brothers Franco and Umberto Panini joined the company in 1963.
-Umberto Panini died on 29 November 2013 at the age of 83.
+The following year, 29 million units were sold, and brothers Franco and Umberto Panini joined the company in 1963.
+Umberto Panini died on November 29, 2013, at the age of 83.
+In 1966, Giuseppe founded a professional volleyball club that would later become known as Modena Volley.

-Panini Group began sponsoring Modena Volley in 1968–1989.

 The company became well known in the 1960s for its football collections, which soon became popular with children.
 Rare stickers (figurine) can reach very high prices on the collectors' market.
 Some popular games were invented which used stickers as playing cards.